 What We Can Do to Reach the Goal

 We invest in entrepreneurs, helping them create or sustain jobs for themselves and their neighbors.
-And a job means an income, which means a cash flow, which means the ability to save and plan and dream.
+A job means an income, which means a cash flow, which means the ability to save and plan and dream.

-Our clients are moving the needle on extreme poverty, and we are fortunate to watch and help them do so.
+Even in the midst of so many setbacks, our clients are moving the needle on extreme poverty—and we are fortunate to help them do so.

-We have created tailored tools for farmers, addressing many of the challenges faced by the rural, agrarian majority of those living in extreme poverty.
-We work to connect them to markets, give them access to inputs and help them move from subsistence to commercial agriculture – radically transforming their farms and their futures.
+We have created tailored tools for farmers, addressing many of the challenges the rural, agrarian majority of those living in extreme poverty face.
+We work to connect them to markets, give them access to inputs, and help them move from subsistence to commercial agriculture – radically transforming their farms and their futures.